ivpk/uapi/draft/openapi/docs.md

   that [dcat:servesDataset](https://www.w3.org/TR/vocab-dcat-3/#Property:data_service_serves_dataset) that [dcat:Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset) receives
   a MAJOR update of the OAPI specification, then the MAJOR version number used in the URI version segment *MUST* be updated accordingly.

 - <span class="green">dataset</span> - A short code name of a specific dataset from a catalog.
 It *MAY* also represent a sub-dataset.
   It represents the class [dcat:Dataset](https://www.w3.org/TR/vocab-dcat-3/#Class:Dataset) and its property [skos:notation](https://www.w3.org/TR/skos-reference/#notations).
+  When defining a sub-dataset a `broader_dataset/norrower_dataset` structure *SHOULD* be used.

 - <span class="green">model</span> - A SHACL validation shape ([shacl:NodeShape](https://www.w3.org/TR/shacl/#node-shapes)) that defines constraints for a set of objects conforming to the same data model, with [shacl:targetClass](https://www.w3.org/TR/shacl/#targetClass) pointing to the corresponding [rdfs:Class](https://www.w3.org/TR/rdf-schema/#ch_class).